-The Zither music CD is sublime. wow.
+The zither music on the CD is sublime.
+Wow.

 It’s so good to hear from you.
 I listened to the samples of the new CD’s and really liked what I heard.
 Songs from Being of the Sun is has some really cool sounds.
 It’s great you were able to resurrect it!

 Please do send a copy of each CD.
 I’d like to get some of it on air at Radio Free Phoenix.

 I wanted to let you know, many of your songs, plus the jingle you did for me, are still running on the air on a regular basis.
 We could also do another music & interview on Radio Free Phoenix with you spotlighting your new releases!
 Let me know.

 I really love the music you and Ramon made for your last CD.
 The musical instrument was not one usually used for your songs; the drone harp created a really spiritual type of music.
 That was my favorite.
 I like the concept of singing chants to mark the times of the day.
 I really liked the melodies.
 Thank you for your talent, making diverse types of music and releasing them to the world.